kepano/slashpackaging/_pages/Index.md

 ## Businesses committed to packaging sustainability

-Slash Packaging is a directory of businesses that offer packaging sustainability information on their website at the URL */packaging*. <a href="/about" class="internal-link">Learn more</a>.
+Slash Packaging is a directory of businesses that offer packaging sustainability information on their website at the URL */packaging*. <a href="/about" class="muted internal-link">Learn more.</a>